New Jersey DWI Attorney John Menzel

 • Obtain a license from the Motor Vehicle Commission with the interlock restriction imprinted on it.

-To qualify for this interlock provision, you must meet the following eligibility requirements:
+To qualify for this interlock provision, you must meet these eligibility requirements:

-• You must hold a New Jersey driver’s license in good standing until the date of conviction.
+• Hold a New Jersey driver’s license in good standing from the date you are charged until the date you are convicted.

-• The DWI charges must not stem from a motor vehicle accident involving serious bodily injury.
+• DWI charges must not stem from a motor vehicle accident involving serious bodily injury.

+The option to install an alcohol ignition interlock device can be particularly beneficial for those facing upper-tier first offenses, second offenses, or third offenses because of the driving privilege forfeitures mandated if convicted.
 What’s more, for every two days the interlock is installed, one day of credit is earned against any future driving privilege forfeiture.
-This can be especially useful for upper-tier first-time offenders because, if your case takes 9-12 months to resolve, you can avoid losing your driving privileges altogether.
+This can be especially useful for upper-tier first offenders because, if your case takes 9-12 months to resolve, you can avoid losing your driving privileges altogether.
+Even those people who only face an interlock restriction without a driving privilege forfeiture can benefit from the hedge because the new statute exempts them from paying fines if convicted of DWI.
+However, surcharges, fees, and assessment still apply.

 Still, if you’re considering this option, you should carefully weigh the potential savings in fines against the monthly costs of the interlock device, keeping in mind that most DWI cases extend over six months or longer.
 Don’t hesitate to reach out to an experienced DWI attorney for a case evaluation to ensure you’re making the right decision for you.

-Meanwhile, a recent change to DWI legislation in New Jersey, (effective February 19th, 2024), has altered the penalty structure for repeat offenders.
+Another recent change to DWI legislation in New Jersey, effective for offenses on or after February 19, 2024, has altered the penalty structure for repeat offenders.
 Previously, subsequent DWI convictions led to a lifetime revocation of the CDL endorsement.
 Now, the penalty ranges from 10 years to a lifetime revocation.
-This is critical, as it does open the door for some offenders to regain their CDL after an extended period of time.
+This is critical as it opens the door for some offenders to regain their CDL after an extended period of time.

-Finally, it’s important to note that if you are involved in certain criminal activities such as drug-related offenses or human trafficking, you will face a lifetime CDL revocation without the possibility of reinstatement.
+Finally, if the defendant is involved in certain criminal activities such as drug or human trafficking, there is a lifetime CDL revocation without the possibility of reinstatement.

-Can You Make A Plea Bargain For A DWI Charge In New Jersey?
+Can You Plea Bargain a DWI Charge In New Jersey?

-The conflict stems from New Jersey’s unique state constitution, where procedural administrative rules that are established by the Supreme Court hold precedence over legislative statutes.
-What’s more, this legal principle has been upheld through various court cases, including Winburg v.
+Historically, plea bargaining DWI cases was prohibited.
+The amendments to the DWI statute effective February 19, 2024, permit plea bargaining.
+However, a complication arose due to the prohibition of plea bargaining DWIs under then existing court rules.
+The conflict stems from New Jersey’s unique state constitution, where rules governing practice and procedure established by the Supreme Court take precedence over legislative statutes on such matters.
+This legal principle has been upheld through various court cases, including Winbury v.
 Salisbury, State v.
-Brimage, and most notably, State v.
+Brimage, and, most notably, State v.
 Hessen.

-So, what does this mean for you?
-The bottom line is that, if you are charged with a DWI for any reason, it’s imperative to consult with an attorney who is up to date on the latest developments in the law and who can effectively represent your best interests.
+So, here’s the bottom line: If you are charged with a DWI for any reason, it’s imperative to consult with an attorney who is up to date on the latest developments in the law and who can effectively represent your best interests.

 If you’re ready to get started, our firm would be happy to speak with you.
 For more information on DUI Law In New Jersey, an initial consultation is your next best step.
 Get the answers you need by calling (732) 218-9090 today.